RyelBanfield/F1-Results-Scraper/README.md

 # F1-Results-Scraper

-> This scraper can take URLs from the Formula 1 page and return the results for any year that you choose.
+> This scraper returns the race results for any Formula 1 season that you choose.

 ![screenshot](./screenshot.png)